Nam Dinh

 Research Description

-Dr. Dinh's research is focused on modeling and analysis of multi-phase thermal-fluid phenomena of importance to nuclear reactor design and safety.
+A general area of Dr. Dinh's research interest is modeling and analysis of multi-phase thermal-fluid phenomena of importance to nuclear reactor design and safety.
 Of particular interest are physics and prediction of boiling heart transfer, critical heat flux, and other intense multi-phase interactions that govern nuclear reactor safety margins.
-Dr. Dinh's group is developing a laboratory for Multiphase Multiphysics Validation Experiments that support research projects on micro-hydrodynamics in multi-phase systems with phase changes; two-phase thermal-hydraulics system modeling, simulation, model calibration and prediction’s uncertainty quantification; and severe accident risk assessment and management.
+Dr. Dinh’s current research is focused on data-driven modeling, validation, and application of digital twins, machine learning, and artificial intelligence in advanced reactor’s safety analysis and nearly autonomous control.

 Grants